Top Agricultural Hand Tools And Their Uses

 Hand Trowel Hand Tool

-A hand trowel is ideal for small-scale and precision farming work.
+A hand trowel is used for small digging and planting tasks.

 Uses: